top of page

 Saeed Khalili

-A fuse box is the older style of electrical control panel found in many Manchester homes built before the 1990s.
+A fuse box is the older style of electrical control panel found in many homes built in Manchester before the 1990s.
 Instead of modern circuit breakers, it uses small wire fuses.
+These fuses are designed to melt and break the circuit when there's an overload.

 • Brown or black wooden panel